denysdovhan/ha-check-weather/readme.md

 You can safely rename the entity to something more meaningful, like **Bike Day** or anything else.

+## Translations

+Please, help to add more translations and improve existing ones.
+Here's a list of supported languages:

+* English
+* [Your language?][add-translation]

 ## Development

 Want to contribute to the project?